cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 `--database` : Specifies the path where the wallet database will be saved.

-> It is important to note that the wallet creation function requires a passphrase so all the walelt data will be encrypted by the passphrase.
+> It is important to note that the wallet creation function requires a passphrase so all the wallet data will be encrypted by the passphrase.

 `--node-socket` : Specifies the `cardano-node` socket path that will be used by the `cardano-wallet` to communicate with the node.